 Netflix wins when it comes to accessibility, since it’s basically available on any device imaginable.
 Its list of original content is also growing with every month.
 Foxtel Now, meanwhile, has the edge when it comes to live TV.
 It basically offers the best of both worlds, thanks to its expanding on demand library.

 So why not try them both?
-Netflix offers a free one month trial, while you can watch Foxtel Now free for two weeks.
-Give them a go to get a better feel for what’s on and make a more informed decision in the long run.
+You can watch Foxtel Now free for ten days.
+Give it a go to get a better feel for what’s on and make a more informed decision in the long run.

 Since the birth of television, we’ve gotten all our TV via broadcasts – signals containing continuous TV channels sent out to anyone who can pick them up.
 Streaming TV is completely different – you choose what show or movie you want to watch from an app on your TV or a device, and it’s then sent to you via your broadband internet connection.
 It’s called “streaming” because you watch it as it’s being sent to you, rather than downloading it to watch later.